 Becoming a full-time military spouse was a challenge

 When I stayed home with my baby, I thought my time in the military had prepared me for anything I would face as a military spouse.
 Why would TDYs be any different now than they were when I was in?
 Before having children, when my husband was gone I would fill up my days with work, then find either an activity or television show to fill up my evening.
 The first time my husband left after my son was born was when he had just turned 2 months old.
 My husband was gone for an 8-week training.
 It had lots of tears and lots of loneliness and definitely did not meet my expectations of what life would be like.

 I had always had something to do during my days, but somehow staying home each day with a 2-month little baby who didn’t do anything the book said he should do, left me drowning.
 The only thing I could do was call my parents and husband.
 Reaching out for help was still something foreign to me and it made the road from military to motherhood a hard one.

 Military spouse life is challenging, even for veterans

 So why is it so hard to be a military spouse?
 It is really hard to pinpoint one reason.

 Everyone’s story is different.
 But military spouses have to make countless sacrifices to enable their service member to serve.
 It isn’t all bad, but it certainly isn’t all good.

-Leaving the military to become a military spouse was nothing like I expected.
+Leaving the military to transition to military spouse life was nothing like I expected.
 I saw only the good, but I found the heartache and pain that military spouses are notoriously good at hiding.
 I found lonely places where I was alone with no one close that I could reach out to.
 I also found a lot of empathy for those who have served in the military spouse role.